-The ATO 4.2c/km EV charging shortcut — how it actually works
+The ATO EV home charging shortcut — how it actually works

-Different electricity tariffs, solar vs grid, time-of-use pricing, free public chargers, workplace chargers, battery losses… it quickly becomes a record-keeping nightmare.
+Electricity is a different beast.
+Different tariffs, solar vs grid, time-of-use pricing, free public chargers, workplace chargers, battery losses… it quickly becomes a record-keeping nightmare with no clean answer for what was actually spent.

 Recognising this, the ATO essentially said: this is getting ridiculous.